Particular/docs.particular.net/Content/NServiceBus/nservicebus-message-mutators-sample.md

 tags:
 - Mutator
 - Changing message content
+createdDate: 2013-05-22T11:34:18Z
+modifiedDate: 2013-11-25T06:29:28Z
+authors: []
+reviewers: []
+contributors: []
 ---

 In NServiceBus V2.6 it was tricky to change messages as they were sent to and from endpoints.
-From NServiceBus V3 you can change messages by plugging custom logic in to a couple of simple interfaces.
+From NServiceBus V3 you can intercept and change messages by plugging custom logic into a couple of simple interfaces.

 You can encrypt all or part of a message.
 The encryption message mutator is part of the NServiceBus library, and can be used at any time.